Ottawa Curling Club: Leagues

 The Ottawa Curling Club has a number of different curling leagues that participate at the club.
 Some are club leagues, while others (like the teachers league or the Rainbow Rockers Curling League) are rentals.
-Official leagues at the club are the Monday Ladder (open), Business Women (Tuesday), Getting Started/Learn to Curl (Tuesday), Open Cash (Wednesday), Business Men (Thursday), Mixed (Friday), Saturday Men, Sunday Open, Daytime League, Little rocks/bantam and the University/College League.
+Official leagues at the club are the Monday Ladder (open), Business Women (Tuesday), Getting Started/Learn to Curl (Tuesday), Open Cash (Wednesday), Business Men (Thursday), Mixed (Friday), Saturday Men, Sunday Open, Daytime League, Colts (under 5 years of experience) and the University/College League.

 Cash League

 The cash league which runs Wednesday evenings is the league with the highest calibre of curling.
 Some of the top curlers in the world curl in the cash league at the Ottawa Curling Club.
 Winners of games receive money, which can vary depending on the level the teams involved are at.
 The league is open, so there are both men's and women's teams.
-Curlers in the OCC Cash league include Lauren Mann, Lynn Kreviazuk, Cheryl Kreviazuk, David Mathers, Lee Merklinger, Erin Morrissey, Karen Trines, Kira Brunton, Jean-Michel Ménard, Jenn Hanna, Lisa Weagle and Pascale Letendre.
+Curlers in the OCC Cash league include Craig Savill, Lynn Kreviazuk, David Mathers, Lee Merklinger, Erin Morrissey, Jean-Michel Ménard, Jenn Hanna, Julia Weagle, Adam Kingsbury and Kevin Folk.